 Following Program Learning Outcomes (PLO) are designed to prepare graduates to attain the program educational objectives and subsume the PLOs of Pakistan Engineering Council (PEC) and Accreditation Board for Engineering and Technology (ABET).

-Electrical Engineering program at Habib University aims to produce electrical engineers who, at the time of graduation, have
+Electrical & Computer Engineering Program at Habib University aims to produce electrical & computer engineers who, at the time of graduation, have

 PLO1 Engineering Knowledge: An ability to apply knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems.